Frequently Asked Questions

 Q: What do I need to bring on the first day?

-A: Bring your note-taking stuff, dress appropriately for the CPR training (considered a Skills day, see dress code question below) and bring the $30 cash if you need a CPR card to be issued to you from us.
+A: Bring your note-taking stuff, dress appropriately for the CPR training (considered a Skills day, see dress code question below) and bring the $40 cash if you need a CPR card to be issued to you from us.
 If you already have a CPR card, bring it with you so we can make sure it’s the proper level, and take a copy for your file.
-Bring a copy of your high school diploma to add to your file as well.
-(See question regarding prerequisites for the course for more info on that)

 Q: Do you offer financial aid?